andrew/ultimate-awesome/README.md

 - [awesome-windows-privacy](https://github.com/TemporalAgent7/awesome-windows-privacy) - A list of awesome tools, documentation and scripts for better privacy on Microsoft Windows.
 - [awesome-high-performance-computing](https://github.com/trevor-vincent/awesome-high-performance-computing) - A curated list of awesome high performance computing resources.
 - [awesome-soccer-analytics](https://github.com/matiasmascioto/awesome-soccer-analytics) - :soccer::chart_with_upwards_trend: A curated list of awesome resources related to Soccer Analytics.
+- [awesome-sustainability-jobs](https://github.com/pogopaule/awesome-sustainability-jobs) - Dev jobs in the sustainability sector - be part of the solution, not the problem.
 - [awesome-vm-exploit](https://github.com/winmin/awesome-vm-exploit) -  share some useful archives about vm and qemu escape exploit.
 - [awesome-ai-coding](https://github.com/wsxiaoys/awesome-ai-coding) - Awesome AI Coding.
 - [awesome-awesome-wm](https://github.com/atsepkov/awesome-awesome-wm) - A curated list of awesome tools/scripts/configs for Awesome Window Manager.